RestorationsSOS.com - Fire and Water Damage Restoration

 By Sarah Anderson

-Another important aspect of being ready for a disaster is to know what to do and how to act as a disaster strikes.
-Knowing the procedures and being able to act fast will save precious moments at times of disaster.
+Another important aspect of being ready for a disaster is to know what to do and how to act if and when a disaster strikes.
+Knowing the procedures and being able to act quickly will save precious minutes in times of disaster.

 Evacuation

-As you leave to your home keep in mind the following:
+As you leave to your home, keep the following in mind:

 • Wear protective clothing.